Natural Gas Royalties, Buy Oil & Gas Royalties, Mining Royalties- UNI Royalties

-REMINDER: Offers can be up to 70 times the monthly income generated by your oil and gas properties, dependent upon certain evaluation parameters.
+REMINDER: Our offers can be up to 72 times the monthly income generated by your oil and gas properties, dependent upon certain evaluation parameters.
 Get a FREE Evaluation and Analysis on your property.
 We'll do all the work including the preparation of the mineral deeds, royalty deeds, quitclaim deeds, life estate deeds and joint tenant deeds to transfer oil royalties and gas royalties to heirs or the new owners.
 UNI Royalties works throughout the United States, and most deeds can be prepared using information supplied by the owner or the oil and gas purchaser.

 Oil & Gas Deed and Transfer Information

 Transfers undivided co-ownership to two or more people whereby, upon the death of the first owner, his share automatically transfers in equal shares to the remaining owner(s).

 Life Estate Deed